EXPLAINER: What would a Russian bond default mean? - NewsBreak

 Impact outside Russia could be lessened because foreign investors and companies have reduced or avoided dealings there since an earlier round of sanctions imposed in 2014 by the U.S. and the European Union in response to Russia's unrecognized annexation of Ukraine's Crimea peninsula.

-Holders of the bonds could take serious losses.
+Holders of the bonds — for instance, funds that invest in emerging market bonds — could take serious losses.
 Moody’s current rating implies that creditors would experience losses of 35% to 65% on their investment if there's a default.

 WHAT HAPPENS WHEN A COUNTRY DEFAULTS?